bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 Attempt 3:
 She arrived like a wisp on the moors, when all but three lamps in town had doused for the night.
 The regulars with nowhere to be circled her, pouring out of the saloon once they laid eyes on her.
 She didn't speak a word as she looked at them from atop a white horse, wearing a white gown that drifted gently in the cool breeze.
 Her searching expression was met with intoxicated benevolence.
 They led her inside, and furnished her with food and drink which she did not touch.
 Come morning, she was gone.
-The townsfolk put little stock in the drunkards' tale at first, but they were soon swayed.
-Rumours came down the coast of a lady in white seen on the marshes when all other lights had extinguished, near incandescent in the dusk.
+Rumours began to come down the coast of a lady in white seen on the marshes when all other lights had gone out.
 She came to be seen as a patron saint of travellers, a guide over treacherous ground.
-The next time she arrived in town, the major -  himself an avid drinker - wasted no time offering her accommodation.
+The next time she arrived in town, the major wasted no time offering her accommodation.
+The morning after, they found she had taken residence in an abandoned house on the outskirts.
-The following morning, they found she had accepted and taken residence in an abandoned house on the outskirts.
-They called her Aster, after the white marsh flowers.
+They called her Aster, after the white marsh flower.

 "Y'all ain't been here long.
 But Wren's takin' a liking to y'all.
 Y'know that, right?"
 Aster looks up from her broom.
 Her eyes meet Avery's, followed by a nod.
 " ... if it'd been up to him, y'all could stay right here for 'nother 100 years."
-She cants hear head and watches him, sitting on his rickety chair.
 In the dim light of the lamp overhead, he reaches for a tin of tobacco and stuffs an indulgent helping in his left cheek.
 He grins his teeth black.
 "...
 Problem is: this house ain't ol' Wren's to give.
 It was built by my grandpappy, and I aims to keep it.
 But my heart ain't of stone neither.
 So here's what we'll do, miss: y'all come out tomorrow and stand in the Proceeding.
 And if y'all see fit to accommodate us, well ... we'll accommodate y'all.
 How's that sound?"
 As Avery stows away his tin, Aster meets his eyes with a disarming smile.
 He clears his throat, and mutters a groan as he gets up.
 "... well then.
 Y'all 'll know when it's time."

 The townsfolk gather in the early dawn before a hastily-built dais.
-The crowd is restless yet soft spoken.
+The crowd is restless.
 The blessing from the minister instills little calm.
-Sensing growing unease, Big Wren takes center stage, nodding his appreciation at the retreating cleric.
+Then, Big Wren takes center stage, nodding his appreciation at the retreating cleric.
 Aster stands in the middle of the dais, dressed in her finest white gown, in-between two town's girl dressed in church whites.
 Wren clears his throat.

 "The date is April 21st in the year of our Lord 1766 ..."
 He pauses, letting his words roll down main street. "... a decennary to the day since the last Proceeding.
 Today, we pay our Retribution."
 Wren gestures to the girls, who turn away from Aster and retreat from the dais with a solemn expression.
 Aster looks out over the crowd gathered in the morning mist.
 No one meets her calm smile.
 "Miss Aster has seen fit to Stand at this time.
 And for this we owe her a hundred years of Gratitude."
 The gathering repeats the last five words in unison.